 Please keep checking the website.

 Prayer and fellowship

 Please keep praying.
 Our prayer list will be updated and placed on this site every Sunday.
 Please make Sunday a particular day of prayer.
-Watch and pray with our parish Eucharist as soon as it is available.
-At 7pm, join other christians across the country and beyond by placing a lighted candle in your front window, and spending time in prayer.
 We are developing some ways of meeting together online, and as we increase worship in church we shall maintain our online presence.
 Just being able to see each other and chat whilst "sharing" a cup of coffee in our own places of safety will be a huge blessing.
 We are a caring and loving church community and we must keep that alive, even though stringent rules will sometimes keep us apart in person.